-Service Saturday 2014
+Service Saturday 2015

-Saturday, March 15
+Saturday, March 7

 Frequently Asked Questions

 You should wear comfortable clothes and closed toe shoes.
 Based on weather, you are encouraged to bring a coat.

-Where should I meet?
-Meet on the residential quad at 9:30 a.m. (grassy area behind Candler Hall and Hawkins Hall).
+Meet on the residential quad at 9:45 a.m. (grassy area behind Candler Hall and Hawkins Hall).

-Those that are unable to perform any service-related work outside should be able to spend time with residents inside.
+Those that are unable to perform any service-related work outside should be able to spend their time doing indoor projects such as scrapbooking, babysitting, and organizing the food pantry and clothes donations.
 If you have any concerns about your ability to participate in any part of the project, you should communicate this concern to your College site coordinator who you will meet when we divide groups on Saturday morning.